Pom Poko: Plot

 With this setback, the unity of the tanuki finally fails and they break up into smaller groups, each following a different strategy.
-One group led by Gonta takes the route of eco-terrorism, holding off workers until they are wiped out in a pitched battle with the police, and finally, fused into the form of a tsurube-otoshi, killed blocking the path of an oncoming dekotora.
+One group led by Gonta takes the route of eco-terrorism, holding off workers until they are wiped out in a pitched battle with the police, and finally, fused into the form of a tsurube-otoshi, killed while blocking the path of an oncoming dekotora.
 Another group desperately attempts to gain media attention through television appearances to plead their case against the habitat's destruction.
-One of the elders becomes senile and starts a Buddhist dancing cult among the tanuki who are unable to transform, eventually sailing away with them in a ship that takes them to their deaths, while the other elder investigates joining the human world as the last of the transforming kitsune (foxes) have already done.
+One of the elders becomes senile and starts a Buddhist dancing cult among the tanuki who are unable to transform, eventually sailing away with them in a ship that takes them to their deaths.
+The other elder investigates joining the human world as the last of the transforming kitsune (foxes) have already done.

 When all else fails, in a last act of defiance, the remaining tanuki stage a grand illusion, temporarily transforming the urbanized land back into its pristine state to remind everyone of what has been lost.
 Finally, with their strength exhausted, the tanuki most trained in illusion follow the example of the kitsune: they blend into human society one by one, abandoning those who cannot transform.
 While the media appeal comes too late to stop the construction, the public responds sympathetically to the tanuki, pushing the developers to set aside some areas as parks.
 However, the parks are too small to accommodate all the non-transforming tanuki.
-Some try to survive there, dodging traffic to rummage through human scraps for food, while others disperse farther out to the countryside to compete with the tanuki who are already there.
+Some try to survive there, dodging traffic to rummage through human scraps for food, while others disperse further out to the countryside to compete with the tanuki who are already there.

 One day, Shoukichi, who also joined the human world, is coming home from work when he sees a non-transformed tanuki leaping into a gap in a wall.
 Shoukichi crawls into the gap and follows the path, which leads to a grassy clearing where some of his former companions are gathering.
 He joyfully transforms back into a tanuki to join them.
-Shoukichi's friend, Ponkichi, addresses the viewer, asking humans to be more considerate of tanuki and other animals less endowed with transformation skills, and not to destroy their living space; as the view pulls out and away, their surroundings are revealed as a golf course within a suburban sprawl.
+Shoukichi's friend, Ponkichi, addresses the viewer, asking humans to be more considerate of tanuki and other animals less endowed with transformation skills, and not to destroy their living space.
+As the view pulls out and away, their surroundings are revealed as a golf course within a suburban sprawl.